turcuciprian/Coding-with-chip-blog/_posts/2023-06-05-Image-dataset-multiplier-and-processing-v.1.md

 On top of everything, it takes from a generated folder `masks` all the images and creates mask images for each modified picture, with each coresponding generated (with prefix) name

+``The most important and useful thing that it does, is it creates a resized and cropped version of the original file to a specific width and height (default 800x600) and generates all the modified images based on the resized version of the pictures``

 ### [Repository Link](https://github.com/turcuciprian/BS_DPI)
 ---
 # Usage Instructions